-Challenging multi-day cycling events (as opposed to ‘wine-and-cheese’ cycling sightseeing tours) are one of the fast-growing categories of cycling for amateurs.
-Some are competitive; others (like the Tour of California Race Experience) are not, but most feature big mileage, lots of climbing, and incredible camaraderie.
-One of the most popular event series is coming to the US in June 2017 with the Haute Route Rockies, a 6-day sportive stage ‘race’ through the Colorado Rockies.
-If you’re planning on riding one of these challenging multi-day events, you can learn a lot from the way pros prepare for and manage their efforts during stage races like the Tour de France.
+Challenging multi-day cycling events are one of the fast-growing categories of cycling for amateurs.
+Some are competitive; others are not, but most feature big mileage, lots of climbing, and incredible camaraderie.
+If you’re planning on riding one of these challenging multi-day events, here’s an essential guide to training, managing your efforts during the event, and recovering between stages.

 Preparing for a multi-day event is different than preparing for a Gran Fondo or one-day road race.
 Everyone will start Stage 1 with fresh legs, meaning that day will be very fast as riders scope out the competition and test each other.
 The key to having great legs for subsequent days is preparing your body for the rigors of back-to-back days in the saddle.

 When preparing for a multi-day event it is imperative to reconfigure your training schedule to incorporate blocks of back-to-back training.
 This begins with simple 2- and 3-day blocks of endurance rides.
 You are training your ability to recover and perform at an equal level the second and third day.

 It is wise to take two days of recovery following these blocks so you are ready for more high-quality work.
 As you progress, endurance blocks should give way to Tempo blocks and blocks of lactate threshold intervals.
 When incorporating intervals into block training, complete your hardest work or greatest volume-at-intensity on the first day of the block.